yuwzho/acme-fitness-store/azure-spring-apps-enterprise/workshops/azure-spring-apps-enterprise/day/03-setup-workshop-environment/README.md

-export RESOURCE_GROUP=asae-student01                # existing resource group or one that will be created in the next steps export SPRING_APPS_SERVICE=asae-student01           # existing spring apps service name or one that will be created in the next steps export LOG_ANALYTICS_WORKSPACE=asae-student01       # existing workspace or one that will be created in next steps export REGION=westeurope                            # choose a region with Enterprise tier support
+export RESOURCE_GROUP=asae-student01                # existing resource group or one that will be created in the next steps export SPRING_APPS_SERVICE=asae-student01           # existing spring apps service name or one that will be created in the next steps export LOG_ANALYTICS_WORKSPACE=asae-student01       # existing workspace or one that will be created in next steps export REGION=westeurope                            # choose a region with Enterprise plan support
 ```

 * Save the file, by right clicking in editor and saving.
 Quit the file, by right clicking in editor and quiting, e.g.